dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:* MODE

-   MODE_OBS_MULTIVAR_UNITS
+   MODE_OBS_MULTIVAR_LEVEL
-     Specify the value for 'obs.multivar_units' in the MET configuration file for MODE.
+     Specify the value for 'obs.multivar_level' in the MET configuration file for MODE.

      | *Used by:* MODE